Nearly 90% of Japanese agree Tokyo-Seoul relations in poor state: survey | The Japan Times

-In the Cabinet Office survey released Friday, 87.9 percent of respondents said bilateral ties are “not good” or “not really good,” the highest since the question was added in 1986.
+In the Cabinet Office survey released Friday, 87.9 percent of respondents said bilateral ties are “not good” or “not so good,” the highest level since the question was added in 1986.
 The figure was up 22.2 percentage points from a year earlier.

 Just 7.5 percent of Japanese see relations with South Korea as “good” or “somewhat good,” down 22.9 percentage points from a year earlier.

 The survey was conducted from Oct.
-19 to 30, which means respondents were unable to take into account recent signs of a possible thaw in tensions, including the planned summit next week between Prime Minister Shinzo Abe and South Korean President Moon Jae-in — their first in 15 months.
+19 to 30, ahead of a modest thaw in tensions that includes the planned summit between Prime Minister Shinzo Abe and South Korean President Moon Jae-in on Tuesday — their first in 15 months.

 Relations between the neighbors have recently been tested by territorial disputes and differing views of wartime history.
-But ties worsened sharply following a ruling by South Korea’s Supreme Court in October last year ordering a Japanese steel-maker to compensate people forced to work for it during Japan’s 1910-1945 colonial rule of the Korean Peninsula.
+But ties worsened sharply following rulings by South Korea’s Supreme Court in October last year ordering Japanese firms to compensate people forced to work during Japan’s 1910-1945 colonial rule of the Korean Peninsula.

 Japan argues that the ruling violates international law because the issue of compensation was resolved “finally and completely” by a 1965 bilateral agreement.